ukff/kyma-environment-broker/docs/03-06-runtime-overrides.md

-# Set overrides for Kyma Runtime
+# Set overrides for SAP BTP, Kyma runtime

+> **NOTE:** Once all Kyma components become independent modules, Kyma Environment Broker will no longer be required to send overrides to Reconciler and this document will be deprecated as irrelevant.

-You can set overrides to customize your Kyma Runtime.
+You can set overrides to customize your SAP BTP, Kyma runtime.
 To provision a cluster with custom overrides, add a Secret or a ConfigMap with a specific label.
-Kyma Environment Broker uses this Secret and/or ConfigMap to prepare a request to the Runtime Provisioner.
+Kyma Environment Broker (KEB) uses this Secret and/or ConfigMap to prepare a request to the Runtime Provisioner.

 > **NOTE:** Create all overrides in the `kcp-system` Namespace.